Paradigms in Physics: Textbooks

 - Selby, CRC Standard Mathematical Tables, The Chemical Rubber Company, any recent year, ISBN 0-8493-2479-3 (This is probably the ISBN for 1996.). **Most students prefer this one.
 More expensive than Schaum's, but also somewhat more extensive.
 Easy to use.
 Adequate alone for upper-division if supplemented occasionally with other references in SPS.

 - Gradshteyn & Ryzhik, Table of Integrals, Series, and Products, Academic Press, 1965, ISBN 0-12-294750-9.
-Most extensive set of integral tables.
+The most extensive set of integral tables.
 No special functions.
 Hard to use.
 Expensive.
 If you go to graduate school, you will probably want it by then.
-Also available on a multiplatform CD which somewhat easier to use and less expensive.
+Also available on a multiplatform CD which is somewhat easier to use and less expensive.

 - Abramowitz & Stegun, Handbook of Mathematical Functions, Dover, 1972, ISBN 0-486-61272-4.
-Most extensive set of formulas, esp. special functions.
+The most extensive set of formulas, esp. special functions.
 No integral tables.
-Medium hard to use.
-Inexpensive in the Dover edition, expensive in hard cover.
+Medium difficulty to use.
+Inexpensive in the Dover edition, expensive in hardcover.
 If you go to graduate school, you may want it by then.